ThomasBittner1/KangarooDocumentation/docs/tools/toolsPlaneCutter.md

 (*plane_l_clavicleMain*) was cutting out already.
 And in red I've marked the part that this plane is actually cutting out:
 ![Alt text](../images/planeCutter_arm.jpg)

-Now it gets interesting when we get to the fingers.
+It gets interesting when we come to the fingers.
 When we are cutting the **plane_l_thumbMeta**, we are only considering the part that I've marked in yellow, again because that is what the parent plane before (**plane_l_armWrist**) was cutting out.
 And the part that I'ved marked in dark red is what this plane is actually cutting out: